cloudflare/cloudflare-docs-engine/src/content/starters/index.md

 <ContentColumn>

-Starters are essentially Github repos that are designed to be a starting point for building a new Cloudflare Workers project.
+Starters are essentially GitHub repos that are designed to be a starting point for building a new Cloudflare Workers project.
 For the projects below, you simply run:

 ```sh
 $ wrangler generate <new-project-name> <github-repo-url>